One of my spiritual mentors often speaks thusly:

 To counteract misknowing, mistaken ways of knowing, we cultivate the wisdom of dependent arising/lack of objective existence.
 We should not believe everything we think, especially if we believe our thinking to be sophisticated and rhetorically sound.
 Rhetoric is not wisdom.

 To counteract pride/arrogance we acknowledge the countless things we do not and cannot know either directly or indirectly.
-We repeatedly ask ourselves in relation to our pronouncements, opinions, biases, etc: Is that true, how can I know it’s true?
+We repeatedly ask ourselves in relation to our pronouncements, opinions, biases, etc: Is what I am claiming actually true?
+How can I know it’s true?
 How does it help me and others to hold that idea, thought, or opinion as really true?
+Or, is it possible that my perceptions, which issue from my mental afflictions and previous conditioning, disallow an accurate or truly fair-minded assessment?
 This is especially important to fend off ideological possession, which precludes deepest forms of inquiry and reflection.

 To counteract spiritual and material stinginess we cultivate an expansive mental attitude of generosity; while this may not mean always giving materially, it is the thought, the wish to give everything that others may want or need.
-This counteracts petty-minded contractedness and mean-spiritedness reminiscent of children who refuse to share toys.
+This counteracts petty-mindedness and mean-spiritedness reminiscent of children who refuse to share toys.
 When has stinginess ever been uplifting?
 When has generosity not been?
-We are instinctively inspired by and grateful for the generous, and when we are threatened by it, most likely it’s because on some level we feel shown up for being little and mean.
+We are instinctively inspired by and grateful for the generous, and when we are threatened or displeased by it, most likely it’s because on some level we feel shown up for being small and mean.

 Selfishness, self-importance, masquerading as “me and my boundaries” are never truly empowering or protective, as though no one but us suffers and experiences unhappiness or needs empowerment and protection.